develop-me/bootcamp--week-06--php/challenges/05-autoloading/README.md

 - Create a new project directory
 - Add the `symfony/var-dumper` package
 - Get Composer setup to use [PSR-4 auto-loading](https://www.php-fig.org/psr/psr-4/) with `App` as the root namespace pointing at the `app` directory
+    - Don't worry if VS Code says there are missing "description" and "name" properties – it will still work
 - Create a single `index.php` file in the **root** directory:

     ```